preciofishbone/OmniaDocsG2/blocks/publishing-app-rollup/index.rst

 General
 ---------
-Here you can add a title for the block, in any available tenant language (click the flag to change language).
+Here you can add a title for the block, in any available tenant language.

 .. image:: publishing-app-rollup-settings-general-v7.png